Anosov triangle reflection groups in SL(3,R): Triangle reflection groups in SL(3,R)

 \subsection{The space of Cartan matrices}

-The previous section showed that the Coxeter characters are parametrized by Cartan matrices.
+\autoref{lem:chi_coxeter} showed that the Coxeter characters are parametrized by Cartan matrices.
 Luckily, the space of Cartan matrices $\mathscr C$ is quite simple.
 It consists of a number of connected components homeomorphic to $\bR$ and possibly some isolated points.

 \begin{Def} Let $A = (a_{ij})_{i,j}$ be the Cartan matrix corresponding to a Coxeter representation $\rho$.
 We say $A$ \emph{is of type $(q_1,q_2,q_3)$} if $1 \leq q_k \leq \tfrac{p_k}{2}$ and